eBay/tsv-utils/docs/TipsAndTricks.md

 $ zcat data.tsv.gz | tsv-filter -H --gt score:95 --line-buffered | tsv-select -H -f title,score --line-buffered
 ```

-With `tsv-pretty`, the `--lookahead` option should be used. `tsv-pretty` uses line buffered I/O, but it starts by buffering a large number of lines to get data for aligning columns.
+When using `tsv-pretty`, the `--lookahead` option should be used. `tsv-pretty` uses line buffered I/O, but it starts by buffering a large number of lines to get data for aligning columns.
 The `--lookahead` option controls the number of lines in the initial buffer, using a small value will get data output more quickly.
 For example:
 ```
 $ zcat data.tsv.gz | tsv-filter -H --gt score:95 --line-buffered | tsv-pretty --lookahead 10
 ```

 Many Unix command line tools support line buffering, the specific method depends on the tool. `grep` has a `--line-buffered` option, `sed` has an `--unbuffered` option. `awk` programs can use the `fflush()` function.
 Other tools like `cut`, `head`, and `tail`, use line buffering when reading from standard and when writing to a terminal.
-However, most implementations use full buffering when to another process in a command pipeline.
+However, most implementations use full buffering when writing to another process in a command pipeline.
 In the example below, the `cut` command in the first pipeline uses line buffering because it is writing directly to the terminal.
 However, the `cut` command in the second pipeline uses full buffering.
 It doesn't matter that `grep` is using line buffering.
 ```
 $ # 'cut' in this command uses line buffering
 $ zcat data.tsv.gz | cut -f 1